ejohnguia/devops-train/README.md

 # DevOps Testing Repository

-This repository is a playground for exploring and testing various DevOps tools, including **Terraform**, **Ansible**, and other technologies commonly used in infrastructure automation, configuration management, and CI/CD pipelines.
+This repository is a playground for exploring and testing various DevOps tools commonly used in infrastructure automation, configuration management, and CI/CD pipelines.
 It is designed to be a learning resource and a place to document workflows, scripts, and example configurations.

 ## Table of Contents